 Consistently work past the point of optimal productivity

-Have lots of open-ended work that could take unlimited amounts of time (e.g., studying for an exam, research for a blog post, etc.)
+Have lots of open-ended work that could take unlimited amounts of time (e.g., studying for an exam, researching a blog post, etc.)

 Are overly optimistic when it comes to how much you can get done in a day (aren't we all 🙃)